thebeebs/devstarworkshop/instructions/squads/blue.md

 + Weapon selection strategy is completely up to your preference.
 Every squad members can have the same weapon, different weapons or chose to have no weapon at all.
 + Each git repository includes the basic code that is needed in order to run and deploy your microservice to the battle action!
-+ At the bottom of the page you will find a link taking you to instructions on how to clone the code!
++ **Copy the Git URL below for the weapon you want to use.
+At the bottom of the page you will find a link taking you to instructions on how to clone the code!**

 | ![Red Squad](nodejs.png)  | ![Blue Squad](javase.png) | ![Black Squad](php.png) |
 |:---:|:---:|:---:|